Jie Sun

 Wildland Fire - Plume Dynamics

 My research investigates the multi-scale processes governing wildland fire generated plume behavior, smoke transport, and firebrands caused sportting in complex terrain and various atmospheric conditions.
-I use numerical models and radar observations to understand the coupling between fire-induced flows and ambient atmospheric conditions.
+I use numerical models (bottom-left panel of the above figure) and radar observations (right column of the above figure) to understand the coupling between fire-induced flows and ambient atmospheric conditions.
+PNG I incorporated the stability theory of atmospheric waves into plume dynamics to investigate the mechanism behind the large billow-like eddies observed in the plume head.
+These eddies play a critical role in fire spotting and near-ground smoke concentration.

 Climate Feedbacks and Sensitivities